AuthFace: Towards Authentic Blind Face Restoration with Face-oriented Generative Diffusion Prior: Conclusion

 \section{Conclusion}

 This paper presented a new approach for achieving authentic face restoration by avoiding incorrect generations and enhancing facial details.
 Specifically, we proposed a face-oriented restoration-tuning paradigm to fine-tune the pretrained T2I model with high-quality face images, enabling the pretrained T2I model, SDXL, to develop a prior for facial details.
 Utilizing this face-oriented generative diffusion prior, we introduced AuthFace for the blind face restoration task, achieving authentic face restoration.
 Additionally, we introduced the time-aware latent facial feature loss to further improve the robustness of restoration in key facial features.
-Experimental results demonstrate the superiority and effectiveness of our method.

-\textbf{Limitation and Future Work:} The process of collecting high-quality images requires significant human resources to filter out low-quality images.
-We plan to develop an aesthetic-oriented image quality assessment network to reduce labor costs.
+\textbf{Limitation and Future Work:} The data collection process is labor-intensive, requiring significant human resources for manual filtering; we plan to automate this by developing an aesthetic-oriented image quality assessment network.
+Regenerating unique facial details (e.g., moles, scars) that are absent in degraded inputs remains a challenge.
+As future work, we will explore reference-based face restoration to address this limitation.